Argennon-Project/ascee/docs/specs.md

 ```

 All ArgC types (primitive or class) are allocated on stack and their lifetime
 ends at the end of the scope in which they are defined.

+ArgC has no unsigned type.